 Caroline Nevejan is professor by special appointment with the Amsterdam School for Social Science Research, University of Amsterdam (2018-2023).
 Her research is focused on Designing Urban Experience and she supervises 5 PhD candidates in this context.

-As of April 2017 dr. Caroline Nevejan has been appointed Chief Science Officer of the city of Amsterdam.
+As of 20th of March 2017 Caroline Nevejan has been appointed Chief Science Officer of the city of Amsterdam.
 The Chief Science Officer orchestrates research between the municipality of Amsterdam and the different scientific, academic and artistic universities in the city.
 With a small team she makes sure that civil servants and researchers can find each other and invent different new ways of working together.

-Between 2004 and 2006 Caroline Nevejan was connected to the Amsterdam School for Communication Research of the University of Amsterdam (ASCOR) realizing the dissertation "Presence and the design of Trust" with Professor Cees Hamelink and Professor Sally Wyatt.
+Between 2004 and 2006 Caroline Nevejan was connected to the Amsterdam School for Communication Research of the University of Amsterdam (ASCOR) where she writes the dissertation "Presence and the design of Trust" with Professor Cees Hamelink and Professor Sally Wyatt and which she successful defended 11th of April 2007.
 Originally she studied social sciences with a focus on the methodology of research in the communications domain.